zoharmuzafi/gifs_app/README.md

 ##Setup:
 1. Clone this repo
-2. From the project directory of the project run `npm install`
+2. From the project directory run `npm install`
 3. Start the server `nodemon`
 4. The app will be available on port [8080](http://localhost:8080/)